+Consumer prices rose just 2.4 percent in the 12-month period ending July 1983, the lowest since 1966.
+Inflation in 1983 so far is running at annual rate of 3.2 percent.
+Even with an upward "blip" in producer prices, the inflation picture remains very good.

-2. Interest rates are down.
-Although the prime rate just rose a half point, at 11 percent, it is still way down from the 21 percent that prevailed when President Reagan took office.
+- 2. Interest rates are down.
+Although the prime rate is at 11 percent, it is still way down from the 21 percent that prevailed when President Reagan took office.
 Home mortgage rates are down since last year.
-Long-term rates for business loans are off about 3 points from a year ago.

-3. Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
+Long-term rates for business loans are off about 3 points from a year ago. - 3.
+Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
 The combined effect of the 1981 and 1982 tax bills has been to lower individual taxes over 3 years by \$344 billion, as well as improve compliance and tax fairness.
-Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment.

-4. Housing starts are up.
-At an annual rate of 1.7 million in June, down slightly from May, new housing starts are the highest in 3 years.

-o Sales of new one-family houses in June were at an annual rate of 638,000.
+Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment. - 4.
+Housing starts are up.
+At an annual rate of about 1.7 million in June and July, down slightly from May, new housing starts are the highest in 3 years. - o Sales of new one-family houses in June were at an annual rate of 638,000.
 While this is slightly below the May rate, it is up 73 percent from a year ago.
-Following a surge in the latter half of 1982, sales activity has moderated in the last 6 months.

-o During the first 6 months of 1983, 326,000 houses were sold, up 68 percent from same period in 1982.
-About 56,000 new houses were sold in June.
+Following a surge in the latter half of 1982, sales activity has moderated in the last 6 months. - o During the first 6 months of 1983, 326,000 houses were sold, up 68 percent from same period in 1982.
+About 56,000 new houses were sold in June. - B. Unemployment.

-B. Unemployment.
 The July unemployment rate fell from 10.0 percent to 9.5 percent, the largest monthly decline since December 1959.
 Total civilian employment now stands at 101.3 million, the highest level in our history.
-These figures indicate that the recovery is anything but anemic--if there are any doubters remaining after last quarter's real growth rate of 8.7 percent.
-According to Janet Norwood, Commissioner of the BLS, the growth in employment at this point in the recovery is stronger than in any of the previous six recoveries.

-o High unemployment has to come down and stay down without inflationary stimulus--that is what we have failed to do in the past.
+These figures indicate that the recovery is anything but anemic-if there are any doubters remaining after last quarter's real growth rate of 9.2 percent.
+According to Janet Norwood, Commissioner of the Bureau of Labor Statistics, the growth in employment at this point in the recovery is stronger than in any of the previous six recoveries. - o High unemployment has to come down and stay down without inflationary stimulus-that is what we have failed to do in the past.
 Clearly there is a bipartisan consensus for more jobs.
-But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon."

-o That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
+But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon." - o That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
 The Federal Reserve will play a key role, and has already shown a willingness to adjust its short-term goals based on its assessment of the economy.
 We will not allow the recession to continue, but we will not reinflate the economy, either.
-3